MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 The application will have all the knowledge of papers published in **Internationial Conference on Knowledge Discovery and Data Mining**.
 It will help users find KDD papers and Oral presentations through Natural Language Processing and smart filters.

 In this tutorial, we'll focus on designing the appropriate KES schema such that KDD papers can be retrievable and filterable.
-We will start by designing a KES schema for the conference papers, build/host the index, and leverage the MAKES REST APIs (Evaluate and CalcHistogram) to create the Filterable Paper List UI.
+We will start by designing a KES schema for the conference papers, build/host the index, and leverage the MAKES REST APIs (Evaluate and Histogram) to create the Filterable Paper List UI.

 ## Prerequisites